apcountryman/picolibrary/docs/event_driven_state_machine.md

 The maximum state depth (not including the implicit "top" superstate) is 8.

-The `::picolibrary::HSM::State_Event_Handler` member type alias defines the state state event handler function signature.
+The `::picolibrary::HSM::State_Event_Handler` member type alias defines the state event handler function signature.
 See
 [`include/picolibrary/hsm.h`](https://github.com/apcountryman/picolibrary/blob/main/include/picolibrary/hsm.h)
 for more information about state event handlers.